Sometimes, I just have luck. One day, a hiking trip to Malibu ended up as cultural feast in a first century villa.

 “Today is your lucky day.
 Due to low flow, just show this before paying for parking,” and she gave us two entrance tickets.
 Don’t you love when people want to make you beg before giving you something (I am being positive in here, ok)?

-J. Paul Getty, an oil tycoon an uber millionaire, opened a gallery next to his opulent house in Malibu.
+Paul Getty, an oil tycoon an uber millionaire, opened a gallery next to his opulent house in Pacific Palisades.
 However, due to his buying impulses, he ran out of room to exhibit his treasures.
 He built a museum modeled after the Villa dei Papiri, a Roman country house in Herculaneum buried by the eruption of Mount Vesuvius in A.D.
 79 (the same explosion that buried Pompeii), in his property.
 Since the Villa dei Papiri is not completely excavated, the Getty Villa takes architectural details from other ancient sites too.

-Today, the Getty Villa houses Greek, Roman and Etruscan antiquities.
+Today, the Getty Villa houses Greek, Roman, and Etruscan antiquities.
 It has also become a study center.

 Reasons to visit?
 Many.